 Making homemade macaroni and cheese (including this 5-star recipe) is surprisingly easy and quick!

-This mac and cheese casserole starts with tender macaroni noodles that are slightly undercooked so they don’t get mushy when it’s baked.
+- Pasta This mac and cheese casserole starts with elbow macaroni that are slightly undercooked so they don’t get mushy when it’s baked.
+Any short pasta will work.

 The sauce for this easy homemade mac and cheese is a classic roux based cheese sauce.
-Roux sounds very fancy but truthfully it’s just butter and flour cooked and then milk added so don’t let it scare you away!
+Roux sounds very fancy but truthfully once you make a roux, you’ll realize how easy it is!
+It’s just butter and flour cooked and then milk added so don’t let it scare you away!

 The results of creating a roux based sauce means your macaroni and cheese is going luscious and velvety smooth every single time.
 This allows the cheeses to melt in evenly and perfectly for this casserole.